 All you need to know about Urbnsurf Melbourne

-Editors Note: Talking with Sarah Beardmore is unwittingly joining in a game of accent roulette.
+Talking with Sarah Beardmore is unwittingly joining in a game of accent roulette.
 Just try to place it.
 Sometimes it’s Ocker, sometimes clipped British and other times it’s lost in a deep Scottish bog.
 It’s a mystery accent we can’t figure out.

 Urbnsurf, to the non-initiated, is also a mystery.
 We see epic clips of pros ripping the Beast setting and we marvel.
 We also see A-List surf celebs Jack Freestone and Alana Blanchard shredding romantic evening sessions.
 But all that digital candy doesn’t help us get any closer to what the true Urbnsurf experience is like.

-Thanks to Sarah Beardmore, we’ve created this ultimate guide to Urbnsurf, Australia’s first public wave pool.
-Sarah takes the mystery out of the surf park for readers and assesses the overall user experience.
+Thanks to Sarah Beardmore, we’ve created this review, an ultimate guide to Urbnsurf, Australia’s first public wave pool.
+Sarah takes the mystery out of the surf park for readers and reviews the overall user experience.
 She walks us through how to get there, nearby accommodations, equipment hire, food options, lineup etiquette and whether you need to bring your own shade (you do!)
 She also explores the best board options for Urbnsurf, membership choices, photography services, intermediate wave settings and many more points in between including Urbnsurf wave pool prices.